simon-an/angular-ts-basic-training/slides/angular/chapter4.md

 </cool-header-with-sidenav>
 ```

-Add SharedModule and MatListModule to home.module.ts
+Add LayoutModule and MatListModule to home.module.ts

 Now you can navigate to the user and the admin page.